tegonal/scripts/README.md

 -p|--pattern                  (optional) pattern which is used in a perl command (separator /) to search & replace additional occurrences.
 It should define two match groups and the replace operation looks as follows: \${1}$version\${2}
 -nv|--next-version            (optional) the version to use for prepare-next-dev-cycle -- default: is next minor based on version
 --prepare-only                (optional) defines whether the release shall only be prepared (i.e. no push, no tag, no prepare-next-dev-cycle) -- default: false
---before-pr-fn                (optional) defines the function which is executed before preparing the release (to see if we should release) and after preparing the release -- default: beforePr (per convention defined in scripts/before-pr.sh)
+--before-pr-fn                (optional) defines the function which is executed before preparing the release (to see if we should release) and after preparing the release -- default: beforePr (per convention defined in scripts/before-pr.sh).
+No arguments are passed
---prepare-next-dev-cycle-fn   (optional) defines the function which is executed to prepare the next dev cycle, taking the nextVersion via -v -- default: perpareNextDevCycle (per convention defined in scripts/prepareNextDevCycle)
+--prepare-next-dev-cycle-fn   (optional) defines the function which is executed to prepare the next dev cycle -- default: perpareNextDevCycle (per convention defined in scripts/prepareNextDevCycle).
+The following arguments are passed: -v nextVersion --pattern additionalPattern --project-dir projectsRootDir --before-pr-fn beforePrFn
---after-version-update-hook   (optional) if defined, then this function is called (passing version, projectsRootDir and additionalPattern) after versions were updated and before calling beforePr
+--after-version-update-hook   (optional) if defined, then this function is called after versions were updated and before calling beforePr.
+The following arguments are passed: -v version --project-dir projectsRootDir and --pattern additionalPattern

 --help     prints this help
 --version  prints the version of this script